Standard Template Library (STL)

 unordered map/multimap: key can not be changed.

-a) Unordered set/multiset
+a) Unordered set/multiset:

 unordered_set<string> s={"red", "green", "blue"}